Bydgoszcz Cathedral: Statue of John Nepomucene

-Worship of the Marian images in the church
+Veneration of the Marian images in the church

 Image of Our Lady of Beautiful Love

-The worship of the image dates back to the Renaissance period.
-In the 16th century, a rich collection of marian votive offerings had been gathered.
-According to descriptions between 1712 and 1745, on a tin background, pictures were star crowned and silver-and-gold dressed.
-As a mark of thankfulness, items were hung to them: votives, coral strings, jewels, earpieces, chains, medals, scapulars, pendants or ribbons.
+Veneration of the image dates back to the Renaissance period.
+In the 16th century, a rich collection of Marian votive offerings had been gathered.
+According to descriptions between 1712 and 1745, on a tin background, pictures were star-crowned and silver-and-gold-dressed.
+As a mark of thankfulness, items were hung on them: votives, coral strings, jewels, earpieces, chains, medals, scapulars, pendants or ribbons.
 Two magnificent votives contributed to the city's renown.
-One of them, donated before 1745 and displaying Bydgoszcz coat of arms, contained a ritualized image of the Mother of God.
-The majority of the votives offered between the partition period and the end of the 18th century were dedicated to the support of the Kosciuszko Insurrection.
+One of them, donated before 1745 and displaying Bydgoszcz's coat of arms, contained a ritualized image of the Mother of God.
+The majority of the votives offered between the Partition period and the end of the 18th century were dedicated to the support of the Kosciuszko Insurrection.

-The 15th-century Virgin Mary with a rose had been placed in the northern aisle of the parish church, and its reputation grew from the middle of the 17th century, making the church play an attractive role among local Marian believers.
-It is possible that the painting was created under the influence of Rhine and Flemish painting in Poland.
+The 15th-century Virgin Mary with a Rose had been placed in the northern aisle of the parish church, and its reputation grew from the middle of the 17th century, making the church play an attractive role among local Marian believers.
+It is possible that the painting was created under the influence of Rhenish and Flemish painting in Poland.

 From 1699 to 1712, the painting was associated with pontifical indulgences on the way to Purgatory, under the authority of the Holy See, renewed every ten years by the ordinary.
 From 1772 to 1920, Prussian occupation brought down the cult of the miraculous image.
 It regained momentum after the re-recreation of the independent Polish state in 1918, and was even more important after the end of World War II.
-During the war, Nazi authorities ordered this icon -like most valuable museum and church collections- to be transported out of Bydgoszcz.
-The Virgin Mary with a rose was then moved on July 23, 1943, to the church of Mąkowarsko, 35 km north of Bydgoszcz.
+During the war, Nazi authorities ordered this icon – like most valuable museum and church collections – to be transported out of Bydgoszcz.
+The Virgin Mary with a Rose was then moved on July 23, 1943, to the church of Mąkowarsko, 35 km north of Bydgoszcz.
 It stayed here, on the altar of a side chapel, till September 26, 1945.
 In 1950, the painting was restored in workshops in Toruń.

-The Virgin Mary with a rose was twice crowned:
+The Virgin Mary with a Rose was twice crowned: